 Fuel: Renters must return the car with as much fuel as it had when they picked it up.
-If they don’t return the car with enough fuel, you are paid the cost of the fuel and a $10 earnings adjustment.
+If they don’t return the car with enough fuel, you are paid the cost of the fuel.

 Damage: Renters are responsible for any damage to the vehicle.
-If the damage exceeds $1,000, Getaround insurance covers any amount over $1,000.
+Getaround’s insurance policy covers the vehicle, up to $1 million.

-Cleaning and smoking: If renters make a mess, you can get up to $45 in cleaning reimbursement.
-If renters smoke in your car, you get up to $300 and a $15 earnings adjustment.
+Cleaning and smoking: If renters make a mess, you can get up to $100 in cleaning reimbursement.
+If renters smoke in your car, you get up to $300.

-Late returns, improper returns: If your renter returns the vehicle late, you are paid $30/hour, up to $300.
+Late returns, improper returns: If your renter returns the vehicle late, you are paid $50/hour up to $500.
 If the renter parks the car improperly, such as blocking a driveway, you are paid $30.

 Cancellation policy: Fees for both the renter or owner

 If you’ve heard of Turo, you might be thinking that Getaround sounds similar.
-They are both peer-to-peer rental services that allow private vehicle owners to rent their cars to the public through an online service & app.
-Although they are similar concepts, there are a few key differences that might give Getaround the edge.
+Although they are similar concepts, there are a few key differences.

-List your car on Getaround.
-It’s free for the first 30 days
+List your car on Getaround!
+No fees for the first 30 days

-If you have a vehicle that is year 2005 or newer that you don’t use for a few days each week, consider listing your car on Getaround.
-You can earn money while your car would otherwise be sitting idle, and it’s free to try for hte first 30 days.
+If you have a vehicle that is year 2007 or newer that you don’t use for a few days each week, consider listing your car on Getaround.
+You can earn money while your car is sitting idle, and there are no device fees for the first 30 days.
 You’ll always know where your car is, and you’re covered by their insurance policy.
-I am affiliated with Getaround, so I may get a commission if you sign up with my link.